The Geometry of the Standard Model:Deriving the Higgs Mass, Lagrangians, and Gravity Echoes from LatticeSaturation

 4

-symmetry.
-In the SSM, we derive the parameter λ from combinatorics.
+electroweak symmetry.
+We derive the self-coupling parameter λ directly from discrete

 5.1 The Geometric Origin of λ

-Constraints to Volumetric Configurations in the saturated unit cell.
+of Topological Boundary Constraints to Volumetric Configurations in the saturated unit

 Configuration Space (N